 Step 4: Adjust the Exposure

 Let’s now move on to adjusting the exposure.
-Having the right exposure is vital for ensuring that the photo is not overexposed or underexposed.
+Having the right exposure is vital for ensuring that the portrait is not overexposed or underexposed.

 Step 5: Adjust the Contrast

 You can also use this tool to increase the contrast in other parts of the photo.
-You’ll want to start with the eyes because they are often what draws viewers into a headshot.
+I recommend starting with the eyes because eyes are often what draws viewers into a headshot.

-When working on those areas, keep in mind that it may be helpful to look at photos with similar lighting conditions so you know how much contrast works well for different subjects (for example, someone with darker skin tones might need less contrast than someone with lighter skin).
+When working on those areas, keep in mind that looking at photos with similar lighting conditions helps to know how much contrast works well for different subjects.
+For example, someone with darker skin tones might need less contrast than someone with lighter skin.

 Step 6: Selectively Sharpen the Eyes Using a Brush Tool

 Click on “Angle” in Lightroom’s Develop Module and adjust it until you have achieved your desired result.
-The higher number means more reflection towards that direction (for example, bouncing off onto cheekbones), while a lower number means less reflection (for example, not bouncing off onto cheekbones).
+Hhigher number means more reflection towards that direction (for example, bouncing off onto cheekbones), while a lower number means less reflection (for example, not bouncing off onto cheekbones).